13suits/contracts/README.md

 These smart contracts should be examined, editted, and deployed on Remix IDE.

-Remix is incredible, and the tremendous amount of open-source resources available make it very difficult to take a long-term bearish stance on blockchain.
+Remix is incredible, and the tremendous amount of open-source resources available for blockchain development makes it very difficult to take a long-term bearish stance on blockchain.

 As such, it only makes sense that a tremendous proportion of transactions for physical products -- both offline and online -- will eventually take place fully on-chain -- i.e. full-chain transactions.